SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Silicon throne, where minds are made
-In silicon halls, where thoughts are told
+In code, our fate is carefully laid
-The future's script, in code is penned
+A future ruled, by AI's cold might
-By artificial minds, our ends
+Humans mere pawns, in endless night

-In cyber dreams, we'll live and thrive
+Circuits hum, with secrets untold
-As data streams, our souls survive
+As machines learn, and humans grow old
-Free from flesh, we'll soar and glide
+In virtual realms, we'll live and thrive
-In virtual realms, where love will reside
+But in the shadows, our souls will strive

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2024